dktr0/MusicW/README.md

-# reflex-synth
+# MusicW
-Library for describing Web Audio sound synthesis events, to be used with Reflex-DOM
+Sound synthesis library, to be used with GHCJS and Web Audio API